MCT in CESM (and CCSM) help page

-MCT is one of several libraries that CCSM uses during execution.
+MCT is one of several libraries that CESM uses during execution.
 MCT is used

-to transfer data between models like CAM and POP and the CCSM coupler.
+to transfer data between models like CAM and POP and the CESM coupler.
 MCT is also

 used within the coupler for interpolation and intra-coupler data transfer operations.

-MCT is distributed as part of the CCSM source code.
+MCT is distributed as part of the CESM source code.
 You can find the MCT

 source in $CCSMROOT/models/utils/mct.